Fall may be creeping in, but there’s still a ton of summer fun to be had.

 - Take A Trip Back In Time To The Retro Replica Of The Original In-N-Out In Baldwin Park

-With international travel is on hold, California’s beautiful landscape beckons.
 The state has endless natural and manmade treasures to explore.
-From desert art to natural wonders, you’ll have the rest of the year packed with possibilities with these options below.
+From desert art to natural wonders, you’ll have the rest of the year packed with possibilities.

 While there’s nothing better than cooling off in the ocean, melting amongst droves of people makes it a little less appealing.
 So, taking a little drive and seeking out less popular beaches will be the only way to survive the heat during a pandemic.
 Whether you’re looking to surf, sunbathe, play beach volleyball or explore rocky coves, there’ll be something for you here.